Rising Standards Mean You Need Advanced Root Cause Analysis Now!

 Also, they apply advanced root cause analysis to solve the problems they discover.
 This ensures effective corrective actions that stop repeat problems.

 How can you learn more about applying advanced root cause analysis to proactively improve performance?
 EASY!

 Attend the 2-Day Auditing & Proactive Improvement Using TapRooT® RCA Course being held on April 29-30 just before the 2024 Global TapRooT® Summit (May 1-3).
 The course and the Summit are being held near Austin, Texas, at the Horseshoe Bay Resort.

 To find out more about the pre-Summit Courses and the Summit, CLICK HERE.
 I know the course isn’t until 2024, but don’t wait to register.
 These pre-Summit Courses have a limited number of seats and fill up.
 REGISTER today for the course and the Summit and SAVE $300 off the combined registration fee.

 What is advanced root cause analysis?

 First, it covers all the fundamentals of root cause analysis.
-Read about the fundamentals HERE.
 Below are Mark Paradies and Benna Hughes discussing the fundamentals of root cause analysis…

 Advanced root cause analysis helps you understand what happened BEFORE you start asking why it happened.

-Second, an advanced root cause analysis system understands that for most (all?) accidents/incidents/problems discovered by proactive improvement are caused by multiple causal factors.
+Second, an advanced root cause analysis system understands that most (all?) accidents, incidents, and problems discovered by reactive improvement (incident investigations) are caused by multiple causal factors.
 Each of these causal factors needs to be analyzed to find the causal factor’s root causes.